Flop_n_Adder - The Digital Design Mentor

 About Rachna

 Dr. Rachna Srivastava is an ASIC and FPGA design expert with over 20 years of combined academic and industry experience.
-Currently with Ciena, she has previously worked with Axiado Corporation, Intel Technology India, and STMicroelectronics.
-Her work spans ASIC design workflows, timing, noise, and power characterization, as well as teaching and research in digital systems and neural recording ICs.
-She holds a PhD and MASc in Electrical and Computer Engineering from the University of Waterloo and a BE in Electronics and Communication from Deendayal Upadhyay Gorakhpur University.
-Through her YouTube channel, Flop_n_Adder, she demystifies integrated circuit and digital design concepts for students and engineers worldwide, blending academic rigor with hands-on clarity.
-Her unique value lies in bridging research-level understanding with real-world semiconductor engineering practices.
+Her work spans a broad range of hardware and software aspects of ASIC and FPGA development, with deep hands-on expertise in digital design.
+She brings a unique blend of practical engineering skills and academic insight through her experience in teaching, research, and real-world VLSI design.
+Dr. Srivastava holds a PhD and MASc in Electrical and Computer Engineering from the University of Waterloo.
+Through her YouTube channel, Flop_n_Adder, she demystifies integrated circuit and digital design concepts for students and practicing engineers worldwide, combining academic rigor with clear, practical explanations.
+Her distinctive strength lies in bridging research-level understanding with industry-proven VLSI design practices.

 22+ Years of Professional Experience